Birael/ritualtek/README.md

 # mysystem
-Test repo for new TTRPG system for FoundryVTT
+Welcome to the RitualTek system for FoundryVTT.